From: Mark Brown <firstname.lastname@example.org>

 + JMP_NOSPEC rdi

-+While the traced function runs its return address on the stack points to
++While the traced function runs its return address points on the stack points to

 +the start of return_to_handler, and the original return address is stored in